 Ivanti’s solutions can implement application controls for all your endpoints that do not disrupt users in their work.
 Ivanti ’s endpoint security platforms should appeal to SMBs without a dedicated IT team looking for easy deployment.
 With its visibility options and remote capabilities, it is ideal for mobile workforces or for data-transfer heavy industries.
 Ivanti is still using Heat’s fully automated software which should be ideal for those looking for thoroughness in their operational endpoint security.

-With several decades of experience, Kaspersky Lab dedicates itself to fighting cybercrime and to innovating new techniques to stopping attacks.
-They focus on internal innovations rather than on acquisitions and has an industry reputation for accurate malware detection and management for the layperson.
+With several decades of experience, Kaspersky dedicates itself to fighting cyber-crime and to innovating new techniques to stopping attacks.
+They focus on internal innovations rather than on acquisitions and have an industry reputation for accurate malware detection and management for the layperson.
 The endpoint security platforms are well-regarded for their simple deployment and the thoroughness of their detection capabilities.
 They were in the Gartner Endpoint Protection Platform Magic Quadrant and the Solutions Review Vendors to Watch.

 McAfee is a recognized name in security, and their interface should be recognizable to most professionals even outside the IT fields.
 As such, SMBs will find it easy to transition to and deploy McAfee.
 Their latest research and solutions signal a transition away from the signature-based malware detection they helped innovate to more machine learning, behavioral analysis detection and prevention endpoint security methods with low user impact.
 McAfee saw recognition in the Gartner report on EPPs.